 He received the B.Sc. degree from Sharif University of Technology in 2004, and the Ph.D. degree (cum laude) from Delft University of Technology (TU Delft), The Netherlands, in 2008, both in electrical engineering.
-He serves on the Editorial Board of Journal of Physics: Photonics (IOP), the Early Career Editorial Board of Multifunctional Materials (IOP), and has served as a Guest Editor for Spin (World Scientific) and Micromachines.
+He serves on the Editorial Boards of Multifunctional Materials (IOP) and Journal of Physics: Photonics (IOP), and has served as a Guest Editor for Spin (World Scientific) and Micromachines.
 He has served on the technical program committees and organizing committees of several conferences, including the Joint MMM/Intermag Conference, and is a member of the Flash Memory Summit conference advisory board.
 Pedram is Chair of the Chicago Chapter of the IEEE Magnetics Society, and represents the IEEE Magnetics Society on the IEEE Task Force for Rebooting Computing (TFRC) Executive Committee.
 He is a Senior Member of the IEEE.

 Dr. Victor Lopez Dominguez obtained his degree in Physics in 2009, and his PhD degree in Nanoscience and Nanotechnology in 2014 from the University of Barcelona (Spain).
 His PhD was focused on the properties of magnetic nanoparticles, under low and high frequency magnetic fields, and new technological applications based on Terahertz waves, such as the non-invasive inspection of the permeation of topical drugs into the human skin.
 During 2014 to 2017, he was a postdoc researcher in the Institute of Applied Magnetism, a research institute of the Complutense University of Madrid.
 In this period, his research was focused on tunable magnetic metamaterials, and on the interaction between magnetic materials and microwaves.